How to Pack for a Move

 - Plates and bowls should be loaded on their side

 - Keep clothes on hangers

 - Fill shoes with multiple pairs of socks

 - Tape nuts and bolts directly to furniture

 - Protect fabric by wrapping with plastic wrap

 - Use towels or blankets to wrap tools with sharp edges

 - Keep tools near hardware

 Many renters are surprised to find out that there are professional packing services available for hire.
 With years of experience, experts packers will be able to label, organise, and pack much more efficiently than the average tenant.
 Some of these companies also offer secondary services, such as decluttering, unpacking, and home organisation for when tenants move in.
-We reached out to The Finishing Touch to get their thoughts on how long it might take a professional packing team to fully pack house.
+We reached out to the team from Hire A Packer to get their thoughts on how long it might take a professional packing team to fully pack house.

 You’ve packed, moved and all that’s left is to put everything away.
 You might be tempted to haphazardly empty all your boxes, but please don’t fall into this trap.
 Follow this unpacking strategy, and you’ll enjoy your new digs in no time.